tosdanielle/predictions/README.md

 # Supervised classification algorithm for spam prediction

 Using machine learning techniques, develop a SPAM classifier using “SMS Spam Collection Dataset” dataset.
-The algorithm consist on the following steps:
+The algorithm consists on the following steps:
-- Load dataset
+- Loading Dataset
 - Feature extraction
 - Classifier
 - Metric report